supernomad/quantum/README.md

 |[etcd](https://github.com/coreos/etcd)  | | Packet, Digital Ocean, Rackspace |
 | | | Private datacenters, Private co-locations, and many more |

-#### TLS/Security Configuration
+#### TLS/Security
 [Etcd security configuration](https://coreos.com/etcd/docs/latest/security.html) is very well documented and implemented.
-It is highly recommended to fully read and understand the security setup for etcd before pushing quantum out to production.
-As it will directly relate to how much security `quantum` can provide.
-The following is the minimal configuration required to safe gaurd security:
+It is highly recommended to fully read and understand the security setup for etcd before considering quantum for production use.
+The security provided by `quantum` is intrinsicly linked to the security used by etcd, as the public certificates used for key generation are stored within etcd.

+To ensure the secure operation of `quantum` the following must be true:
 - Require TLS communication to etcd in all cases
+- Etcd is fully secured from unathorized access
 - Each server running `quantum` has its own unique TLS client certificate
-- For added security each server should also have a unique username/password
+- For added security each server should also have a unique username/password to access etcd with

 > For a minimalistic configuration that can be used to generate test certificates see the included `bin/generate-etcd-certs` bash script

 #### Configuration